Assignment Book 2019 - 2020

 STUDENTS STAYING AFTER SCHOOL

-Students may not remain after school unless they have specific arrangements with teachers for extra help or plan to go to the computer lab or library.
-If going to the computer lab or library, students should report directly, at the close of school.
+Students may not remain after school unless they have specific arrangements with teachers for extra help or plan to go to the library.
+If going to the library, students should report directly, at the close of school.
 “Hanging out” to clean lockers or “be with friends” is not a reason to remain after school.
-The computer lab and library are reserved for those in need of completing a specific school project.
+The library is reserved for those in need of completing a specific school project.

 If students stay after school for an activity, they are not allowed to leave school grounds and return to the school (i.e. pizza, deli).
 Once a student leaves school grounds, they are not allowed back in the building or able to take the late bus home.